Jawad762/MassyveTask/README.md

 -Deployment

--Deployed a web service instance to render where Next.js is served from express, to ensure cookies can be transmitted.
+- Deployed a web service instance to render where Next.js is served from express, to ensure cookies can be transmitted.